karoldziadkowiec/WeatherApp/README.md

 # WeatherApp (in development)

 The project is a web application for checking the current weather.
 It enables users of the website to search current weather conditions for a selected city in the world.
+The searched weather is automatically added to the database.
+There is an option to save a specific weather in the search history and to delete the weather later.
 The application downloads weather data from an external API: https://openweathermap.org.

-Technologies used in the project: b a c k e n d:
+Technologies used in the project:

+b a c k e n d:
 - Framework: **ASP.NET Core Web API**
   - REST API